peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-18 Digging Up Worms.md

 - The mage eater emits a psychic scream that hampers Tony and Captain Minksi
 	- It then strikes Angelina and Reed with its long legs
 - Captain Minksi tries to hit it again with her crossbow, but its strange skin deflects it and she yells, "Guys!
 Magic attacks only!"
-- [[Ionntrás Campaign/Party/Finn Fairleaf\|Finn Fairleaf]] gets closer and strikes the mage eater with his short sword and dagger
+- [[Ionntrás Campaign/Party/Finn Fairleaf\|Ionntrás Campaign/Party/Finn Fairleaf]] gets closer and strikes the mage eater with his short sword and dagger
 - Tony casts Mending on the boat
 - Reed says, "Magic and non-magic weapons don't work well on these things.
 Makes them a fun challenge!"
 	- She then strikes it once, closes her eyes and takes a deep breath then strikes again; cutting off one of its leg and cheering as its insect blood splashes on her.
 She then takes another deep breath and regains some health